 This could be when they become bored or whenever they feel hungry.
 Make sure you practice some caution with this option.
 Only leave food that has a longer shelf life and won’t spoil easily.

 Dry foods are good for your dog’s teeth and gum, but you should keep in mind that the dog could feed poorly instead.
 This is because some dogs prefer to have specified feeding times and might lose interest when they have a constant supply of food in the open.
 Study your dog and choose an option that works for them.
-Read my review of the best dog food for German shepherds here.

 Giving the dog some treats can also help them eat more.
 Don’t use the treats as the main meals but only as supplements.
 Give a few extra treats in addition to the meals and use treats that are filled with nutrients that the dog needs the most.